pmcharrison/psynet-mirror/docs/timeline.rst

 * NAFCPage

 Often you may wish to create a custom page type.
-The best way is usually to start with the source code for a related page type from the `dlgr_utils` package, and modify it to make your new page type.
-These page types should usually inherit from the most specific relevant `dlgr_utils` page type;
+The best way is usually to start with the source code for a related page type from the ``dlgr_utils`` package, and modify it to make your new page type.
+These page types should usually inherit from the most specific relevant ``dlgr_utils`` page type;
 for example, `NumberInputPage` inherits from `TextInputPage`, and adds a validation step to make sure that the user has entered a valid number.

-We hope to significantly extend the page types available in `dlgr_utils` in the future.
+We hope to significantly extend the page types available in ``dlgr_utils`` in the future.
-When you've found a custom page type useful for your own experiment, you might consider submitting it to the `dlgr_utils` code base via a Pull Request (or, in GitLab terminology, a Merge Request).
+When you've found a custom page type useful for your own experiment, you might consider submitting it to the ``dlgr_utils`` code base via a Pull Request (or, in GitLab terminology, a Merge Request).

 This should be enough to start experimenting with different kinds of page types.
-For a full understanding of the customisation possibilities, see the Page class documentation.
+For a full understanding of the customisation possibilities, see the full :ref:`page` documentation.

 Reactive pages
 --------------